Mouvedia/cb-fetch/README.md

 #### `delete` reserved keyword
 In pre-ES5 environments, the delete method requires the use of the bracket notation.

-#### URL override
+#### Property override
-By passing an URL to one of the HTTP verb methods you effectively reset the `url` property.
+- passing an URL to one of the HTTP verb methods resets the `url` property
+- passing parameters to the query method resets the `parameters` property
+- passing a body to the send method resets the `body` property

 #### XDR intrinsic limitations
 - only support GET and POST methods